anquanscan/sec-tools/README.md

 [one-trick-pony](https://github.com/OutsourcedGuru/one-trick-pony): A limited DNS server which only serves up the minimum set of required servers for Agar.io game play but not for its associated ads, for example.
 [Worlds-Fastest-Blog](https://github.com/abhiramready/Worlds-Fastest-Blog): Techniques I use on my Blog to Optimize for Speed, Security, and Resourcefulness.
 [fake-admin-honeypot-V1.2](https://github.com/pH7Software/fake-admin-honeypot-V1.2): 🍯 pH7CMS Modula to setup a honeypot fake Admin CP to secure your social/dating site.
 Basically it's a honeypot for the attackers/hackers and track their behaviour!
 [OormiPass](https://github.com/oormicreations/OormiPass): Free open source cross platform password manager
+[infosec-events](https://github.com/xsa/infosec-events): List of past and future infosec related events.